apoorv74/behind_bars/content/docs/fifa_18_explore.md

 ---

-The group stage of the FIFA World Cup 2018 ended yesterday with Belgium defeating England by a goal.
+The group stage of **FIFA World Cup 2018** ended yesterday with Belgium defeating England by a goal.
 What a tournament this is turning out to be, superb goals (Kroo's banger was the best for me), not-so-predictable results, the Asians playing well (good luck Japan), extra time surprises and who can forget those VAR stories of penalties.
 Here is Nordin Amrabat showing some love for the technology.

 {{<youtube HpQJ8rxaPi0>}}

-This has also been a tournament with some of the best tweets I've seen.
+This has also been a tournament with some of the best tweets I've read.
 Just have a look at this probability plot for possible Group F outcomes.

 {{<tweet 1011967148149727234>}}

 Follow [@JPVSilva88](https://twitter.com/JPVSilva88), [@jburnmurdoch](https://twitter.com/jburnmurdoch), [@StatsZone](https://twitter.com/StatsZone) for such amazing updates and [@8bitfootball](https://twitter.com/8bitfootball) for some 8 bit swag !!

-I'd been searhcing for some ideas myself to do something since the tournament started, the game is full of data points and you just need curious minds to weave some together and come up with beautiful stories.
-Sometime back, I had explored this functional command line utility called [miller](https://johnkerl.org/miller/) by John Kerl.
-In short miller is like awk, sed, cut, join, and sort for name-indexed data such as CSV, TSV, and tabular JSON.
-I wanted to share and promote it as it has been a productive tool for me and you should definitely add it to your data processing toolkit.
-What better opportunity than using it to explore the World Cup.
+I went on the exploration mode as well since the tournament started as the game is full of data points and you just need some curious minds to weave them together and come up with beautiful stories.
+Sometime back, I was introduced to a functional command line utility called [miller](https://johnkerl.org/miller/) by John Kerl.
+In short *miller* is like awk, sed, cut, join, and sort for name-indexed data such as CSV, TSV, and tabular JSON.
+I wanted to share and promote it as it has been a productive tool for me and what better opportunity than using it to explore the World Cup.
+You should definitely consider adding it to your data processing toolkit.

-For this post, we'll use such open source command line utilities like miller, jq (the json processor) and some R (of-course) to analyse the tournament so far and let's see if we can come up with something worth a share.
+For this post, we'll use such open source command line utilities like *miller*, *jq* (the json processor), some *awk*, *sed* (where I'm not yet skilled enough to use miller) and **R** (of-course) to analyse the tournament so far and let's see if we can come up with something worth a share.
 For the data, we'll be using the superb API from [football-data.org](http://football-data.org/).
-I'll urge you to get your API key before proceeding further which can be obtained easily from this [link](https://www.football-data.org/client/register).
+I'll urge you to get your *API* key before proceeding further which can be obtained easily from this [link](https://www.football-data.org/client/register).
 We'll be registering for the free account as the data we get access to is somewhat sufficent for this post but you should definitely check out the full version as well.
 The team is doing an amazing job to get us the live updates as fast as possible.
 So let's get started!!

 The fixtures for the knock-outs have been finalised.
-So let's check who's playing whom
+So let us start by checking who's playing whom

 ```bash